 Change in Accounting Principle - The Company's ESOP includes a "put option" for shares of the Company's common stock distributed from the ESOP.
 Shares are distributed from the ESOP primarily to separated vested participants and certain eligible participants who elect to diversify their account balances.
 Since the Company's common stock is not currently traded on an established securities market, if the owners of distributed shares desire to sell their shares, the Company is required to purchase the shares at fair value during two put option periods following the distribution of the shares from the ESOP.
-The distributed shares subject to the put option and the shares held by the ESOP (ESOP shares) were previously recorded in permanent equity.
-Due to the Company's obligation under the put option, the distributed shares and ESOP shares should be classified as temporary equity in the mezzanine section of the CFS.
+The distributed shares subject to the put option and the shares held by the ESOP (ESOP shares) were previously recorded in permanent equity, as permitted by Accounting Standards Codification 718, Compensation - Stock Compensation.
+Due to the Company filing these financial statements with the Securities and Exchange Commission (SEC) and its obligation under the put option, the distributed shares and ESOP shares should be classified as temporary equity in the mezzanine section of the CFS per SEC requiremenets.
 This change in principle resulted in the December 31, 2017 permanent equity decreasing \$57 million and temporary equity increasing by \$57 million from amounts previously reported.